2020 Renewed Malta Citizenship

 - Initial Due Diligence and KYC checks, letter of engagement and Malta police clearance

-- Fast track residence cards granting Schengen mobility for 18 months, processed within 1-3 weeks, collection of biometric data, optional background verification report
+- Fast track residence cards granting Schengen mobility, processed within 1-3 weeks, collection of biometric data, optional background verification report

-- Compilation and submission of citizenship application which includes collection of documents, preparation of forms, submission of application to MIIPA and start of MIIPA due diligence and KYC
+- Compilation and submission of citizenship application which includes a collection of documents, preparation of forms, submission of application and start of due diligence and KYC

-- MIIPA Processing which takes a minimum of 120 days and includes independent due diligence review and possibility of clarification requests
+- eligibility stage: Processing which takes a minimum of 120 to 150 days and includes independent due diligence review and the possibility of clarification requests

-Citizenship approval takes a 4 month processing time where letter of approval will be issued by MIIPA.
-At this stage contribution payment to NDSF, fulfillment of qualifying investment and fulfillment of qualifying property are requested
+Citizenship approval takes a 4 month processing time where the letter of approval will be issued.
+At this stage contribution payment to NDSF, the fulfilment of qualifying investment and fulfilment of qualifying property are requested

 |NEU -EU||Non-EU only can apply||Non-EU only can apply|